mayan-edms/Mayan-EDMS/docs/topics/roadmap.rst

   - Add support for state recipients.
   - Add workflow document inbox notification.
   - Replace indexing and smart linking template language (use Jinja2 instead of Django's).
+  - Display/find documents by their current workflow state.

 - Goals for version 3.0: